Steamed Rice Cake in Cheras

 To date, due to changes in regional food culture, the poultry eggs used in Peaceful Eggs are different.
 In the seaside areas of Fú Zhōu in China, people mostly use duck eggs, homophonic with “suppressing waves” in the Fú Zhōu dialect, praying for calm waves and a safe, fruitful journey.
 Chefs use quail eggs or dove eggs as replacement in banquets to suit the recent food trends, quail is homophonic with “safety”, therefore well received by most people.
 There are also FúZhōunese who source materials locally, replacing duck eggs with chicken eggs.
 The only thing unchanged is the deep rooted inheritance of native food culture from generation to generation.

-In Bukit Pelanduk where the majority is FúZhōunese, Low Lan Chee (transliteration) and her mother uses up to nine ingredients to cook Fú Zhōu Peaceful Eggs, including bamboo shoots, shiitake mushroom, black fungus, carrots, cabbage, lily, minced pork, and eggs.
+In Bukit Pelanduk where the majority is FúZhōunese, Lau Lan Chi and her mother uses up to nine ingredients to cook Fú Zhōu Peaceful Eggs, including bamboo shoots, shiitake mushroom, black fungus, carrots, cabbage, lily, minced pork, and eggs.
 The preparation of ingredients is extremely time-consuming, apart from cutting all ingredients into fine shreds, the selection of ingredients and the cooking method is also quite particular.
 For instance baby bamboo shoots needs to be pre-ordered from vegetable farmers, depending on its harvest; the eggs are peeled after being hard-boiled, and then deep fried in hot oil, finally adding in the stir-fried ingredients, a pot containing a cultural dish inherited for generations: Peaceful Eggs, is completed.

 To cook this dish, it contains hope and blessing towards life.